33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 Dedicate a day to experiencing Croatia’s (delicious) wine.

-Croatia is home to some incredibly tasty–and often surprisingly affordable–wine.
+Croatia is home to some incredibly tasty, and often surprisingly affordable by US standards, wine.

 Don’t leave Dubrovnik without trying some!

-While there are some great wine bars in town to try out, if you have the time, consider taking a day trip to the Peljesac Peninsula to kill two birds with one (delicious) stone: taste wine right where it’s grown and see part of Croatia outside of Dubrovnik.
+While there are some great wine bars in town to try out, if you have the time, consider taking a day trip to the Peljesac Peninsula to taste the wine right where it’s grown and see part of Croatia outside of Dubrovnik.

 two glasses of red wine being held out at a wine tasting croatia